klaari/lumen-elasticsearch/README.md

 Prefixing is supported for index migrations too, in which case the both the indices and the aliases created are prefixed.

-## Pagerfanta integration

-There is a Pagerfanta adapter included for easy pagination.
-However, it is optional, so if you intend to use it you must require the `pagerfanta/pagerfanta` package explicitly.

 ## Contributing

 Please read the [guidelines](.github/CONTRIBUTING.md).